tlog-dev/tlog/README.md

 ## Writes

 Writers designed to have one single write for each message you log, no more, no less.
-More writes per message is more operations and more system calls (if you write to `os.Stderr` or `*os.File`), so less performance.
+More writes per message is more operations and more system calls (if you write to `os.Stderr` or `*os.File`), so less performance and a risk to loose half of the message.
 Less writes (it means buffering multiple messages and write them together) is a chance to lose last messages in case of crash.
 And we don't want to lose message that describes reason why we crashed, do we?

 # Roadmap
 * Create swiss knife tool to analyse system performance through traces.